George Simons

 Ultimately, it's up to you how you respond, and you can also amend your answer later if you need to.

-There are a number of affirmative defenses you can use, including:
+Here are some common affirmative defenses you can consider:

 Finally, it's time for you to swing the bat and hit the ball back into their court.